 Our scholarships come from a variety of sources, like fundraisers, individual donations and grants.
-They even come from a percentage of our tennis program revenue, which is why we like to say that playing is giving here at The Fort.
+They even come from a percentage of our tennis program revenue, which is at The Fort, we say playing is giving.

 Isora Wells Foundation Scholarship

 Recipients and their respective awards will be selected by our scholarship committee.
 All scholarship applications are held in the strictest confidence.
 FWTEC does not discriminate based on age, race, color, national origin, disability, gender or sexual orientation.
-Unfortunately, we have a limited amount of scholarship funds that we can award every year.
-Often we receive more requests for funding than we have available to award.
+Unfortunately, we have a limited amount of scholarship funds that we can award every year, so it is possible that scholarship requests will be greater than our available funds.

 Nguyen Vo Family College Scholarship

 Nguyen Vo’s family immigrated to Minnesota from Vietnam in 1975 with the help of kind family and friends and Nguyen grew in the Frogtown neighborhood of St Paul.
 In an effort to keep their kids from negative neighborhood influences, Nguyen’s parents kept their children engaged in sports.
 When they were small, Nguyen and his brother and sister hit tennis balls against the garage door and in the driveway with donated racquets and tennis balls found in a nearby park.
 When Nguyen turned five, he and his siblings started playing tennis on public park courts near his home.
 It was there he met Ernie Greene, a well-respected tennis advocate in the Twin Cities who connected Nguyen to a larger tennis community.
 With the support of his parents and junior coaches, Nguyen excelled in both academics and athletics and fueled his desire to give back to youth in the FWTEC community today.